GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/8-lab.md

 ### Visual Studio Code

-Download the starting workspace at [LINK TO \code\module-07\m07-start] and edit the file **module07_main.ts**.
+Download the starting workspace at [LINK TO \code\module-07\m07-start].
 To run the solution, you must first set up your development environment by installing the following software on your machine:

 - Visual Studio Code (or IDE of your choice)
 - Node Package Manager (npm)